CILEx Benevolent Fund

 to my life.
 Without your donation it would not have been

-The Trustees are not able to consider applications for assistance with membership fees; student course fees; the costs of joining CILEx; discharge of outstanding judgements; HMRC tax bills; IVA's or bankruptcy.
+The Trustees are not able to consider applications for assistance with membership fees; student course fees; the costs of joining CILEx; discharge of outstanding judgements or HMRC tax bills.

 Benefits and other Government Help

 We have produced a page of useful links which will provide

 a wealth of information on government and financial assistance